 In addition to its numbers-matching engine and gearbox, a close inspection of the under-dash area reveals the correct Porsche production number; moreover, this 911 retains its original factory-applied coat of Grand Prix White exterior paint (save for the repainted front splitter, which is often worn over the course of routine driving) and its original Black leatherette interior.
 Further emphasizing its highly original presentation, it is accompanied by its original, Italian-language owner’s manual.

-In the context of Porsche history, it is almost impossible to overstate the importance of the Carrera RS; it is a car which heralded the 911’s transition from plucky class-winner to Endurance Classic victor, while simultaneously offering genuine 150-mph performance from a Porsche for the first time.
-Consequently, the availability of such a fine example—immaculately restored by a Le Mans class-winning team, presented in its original factory colours and retaining its original engine and gearbox—represents an extremely rare opportunity indeed, and one which is surely worthy of further consideration by any committed Porsche or sports car enthusiast.
+In the context of Porsche history, it is almost impossible to overstate the importance of the 1973 911 Carrera 2.7 RS; it is a car which heralded the 911’s transition from plucky class-winner to Endurance Classic victor, while simultaneously offering genuine 150-mph performance from a Porsche for the first time.
+Consequently, the availability of such a finely preserved example, presented in its original factory colors and retaining its numbers-matching engine and gearbox—is an extremely rare opportunity indeed, and one surely worthy of consideration by any committed Porsche or sports car enthusiast.